LBILLOU/InstagramBot/README.md

 ## Execution
 Download this project,
+Move comments.csv and chromedriver to desktop,
 Run the executable file,
 Fill in login and password,
+Fill in you OS username,
 Choose which hashtags to search for,
 Choose between different actions (set desired variables),
 Click "Go" !